lemuriad/tupl/readme.md

 ```

 The provided build scripts set up a target to auto-generate `tupl_impl.hpp`
-initially, and on recompiles if the `tupl_dev` implementation files are edited.
+initially, and on recompiles if the `tupl_impl` implementation files are edited.

 When the `tupl` library is used as a meson subproject dependency then test
 targets are not set up by default, and the `snitch` library is not downloaded.